byandell/ewing/README.md

 Before installing the package, you may want to examine the interactive Shiny app
 <https://data-viz.it.wisc.edu/ewing/>, which provides web access to this package.

+Right now, any time you change one of the values on the Shiny app, say number or hosts or parasites, or number of simulation steps, it will redo the simulation.
+This is potentially annoying if you want to change several things.
+Also, if you _don't_ want to change anything but instead redo a simulation with the same settings, you can’t, except by restarting or changing something and changing it back.
+That will improve when I figure out how to add a SUBMIT button.
+I get the general idea how to do create it using [bindEvent](https://shiny.rstudio.com/reference/shiny/1.6.0/bindEvent.html), but the exact details with shiny are somewhat obscure.

+# Install and Run Package

 To install, first do

 ```